dremio-professional-services/dremio-cloner/README.md

 Note, if none of _space.cascade-acl-origin.override-object_, _space.folder.cascade-acl-origin.filter_, and _source.cascade-acl-origin.override-object_ specified:

 - each Space ACL will be propagated through its hierarchy and applied to Folders and VDSs as per filter configuration
+    - To cascade ACLs for all spaces, specify `{"space.filter": "*"}`
+    - To omit cascading any space ACLs, specify `{"space.filter": ""}`
+    - To cascade ACLs for a specific named space, specify `{"space.filter": "spacename"}` where `spacename` should be replaced with the actual name of the space
 - each Source ACL will be propagated through its hierarchy and applied to PDSs as per filter configuration
+    - To cascade ACLs for all sources, specify `{"source.filter": "*"}`
+    - To omit cascading any source ACLs, specify `{"source.filter": ""}`
+    - To cascade ACLs for a specific named source, specify `{"source.filter": "sourcename"}` where `sourcename` should be replaced with the actual name of the source

 Please see a sample JSON configuration file in the config folder of this repository.